This page was generated from docs/devices/xylo-a3/Using_XyloSamna_and_XyloMonitor.ipynb.

 Loading the trained model

-In this example, we use a trained model for a binary classification task: detecting a baby’s cry.
-The model is composed of 16 input channels, three layers of LIF (Leak Integrate & Fire) neurons, and one single output neuron.
+In this example, we use a trained model for a multiclass classification task: detecting rare sounds like glass-break, gun-shot, scream, and background noise.
+The model was trained using the Mivia Audio Events Dataset: https://mivia.unisa.it/datasets/audio-analysis/mivia-audio-events/.
+The model is composed of 16 input channels, three layers of Leaky Integrate-and-Fire (LIF) neurons, and four output neurons, one for each class.

 [1]: